xelwarto/google-apps-groups-sync/README.md

 # Using Bundler - for development
 bundle install

-# Using Bundler - for produciton
+# Using Bundler - for production
 bundle install --deployment

 # Or install GEMS manually